Elmer Francis Scott Stahlman

 Born 6 February 1918, Gaston, North Carolina

 He attended Milligan College in Elizabethton, Tennessee

-Buried at White Church Cemetery, Mount Sterling, NC
+Buried at Mount Sterling Baptist Church Cemetery, Mount Sterling, NC

 454th Bomber Group, 737th Bomber Squadron, 15th Air Force